 Sapa is a relatively safe place to explore with the exception of the many scams you will find in Asian countries.
 This mainly revolves around robberies and pickpocketing.
 Some of the children in their traditional clothes may be thieves looking for an opportunity.
 One of the children may try to keep you occupied, while another will pickpocket you.
 In Vietnam motorbike snatch and grab is super common as well.
 Someone may see that your handbag, backpack, camera, or phone is not secure, so they will drive by on their motorbike and grab it.

 Don’t drink the water out of the tap.
-Many hotels and hostels will have water refill stations or minimarts sell bottles super cheap as well.
+Many hotels and hostels will have water refill stations or minimarts that sell bottles super cheap as well.

 The main thing to remember is to just use your common sense.
 This should keep you out of dangerous situations.
 I wasn’t scammed or taken advantage of once in Vietnam.
 Though I put this down to doing my research in advance and becoming familiar with common scams.

 Where To After Your 3 Days In Sapa Itinerary?

 North: Apart from the Ha Giang Loop there isn’t too much else North of Sapa.
-If you have your own motorbike then you may want to explore North.
+If you have your own motorbike then you may want to explore the North.
 Though I wouldn’t recommend it if you are traveling solo and want to meet other people.

 South: Alternatively, you can end back down South towards and past Hanoi.
 Honestly, I recommend taking the train down Vietnam and hitting up some of the highlights including seeing Phu Quoc, Imperial City of Hue, Hoi An, snorkeling In Nha Trang, seeing the sand dunes in Mui Ne, and the tunnels in Ho Chi Minh.
 Vietnam is a huge country and there are so many things to do here!

 Any Questions?
 Let me know in the comments!